LedgerHQ/actions/python-lib/README.md

 ## Requirements

-Beside chosing the version of python to run, this action does not allow the caller to customize it. *This is on purpose.*
+Beside choosing the version of python to run, this action does not allow the caller to customize it. *This is on purpose.*

 We want all of our python lib repositories to look the same, so here are